 1. Know your company's unique value proposition.

-To create a powerful employer brand, it's critical you start by focusing on your company's mission statement, values, vision, and culture.
-It could be helpful to identify what your business needs are and then work backwards to understand what type of talent you need to acquire to fulfill those objectives.
+A powerful employer brand begins by focusing on your company’s mission statement, values, vision, and culture.
+It can be helpful to identify what your business needs are and work backward to understand the type of talent you need to fulfill those objectives.

 For instance, consider Teach for America's mission statement — "One day, all children in this nation will have the opportunity to attain an excellent education."

-Using this statement as a guideline, Teach for America is then able to tell a compelling brand employer story on their Values page.
-Among other things, they promise employees the chance for continuous learning, stating, "We operate with curiosity and embrace new ideas to innovate and constantly improve.
+With this statement, Teach for America can tell a compelling brand employer story on their Values page, where they promise employees the chance for continuous learning, stating, "We operate with curiosity and embrace new ideas to innovate and constantly improve.
 We take informed risks and learn from successes, setbacks, and each other."

 In this way, they've aligned their values, and their employer brand, with their business goal.

 2. Conduct an employer brand audit.

-Ultimately, your research should uncover your employees' favorite aspects of your company culture that you can focus on highlighting as well as any areas for improvement to ensure a strong employer brand.
+Conduct a brand audit and send out internal surveys, conduct social media searches, monitor career sites for reviews, or hire a firm that monitors reputations.
+Your research should help you uncover your employee’s favorite aspects of your company culture that you can focus on highlighting and any areas for improvement to ensure a strong employer brand.

 3. Write an employer value proposition.

 An employer value proposition is a marketing message and a promise, so say things that are factually true about your business that your employees would agree with.
 You can use this value proposition on your website, recruitment materials, or LinkedIn Company Page, and recruiters and HR teams can discuss it with potential candidates.

-Your employer value proposition should have nothing to do with compensation.
-Instead, you want to evoke passion in potential candidates by expressing your company's positive impact on the world or its deeper purpose.
+It’s important to note that your value proposition should have nothing to do with compensation.
+Instead, you want it to evoke passion in employees and potential candidates by expressing your company’s deeper purpose and positive impact on the world.
 People want to feel their work is meaningful, often even at the expense of a bigger paycheck.

 4. Leverage current employees.